What Happens If It Rains While Getting a New Roof?

 1. Water Damage

-Rain during roof installation can lead to substantial water damage, significantly compromising the integrity of your home.
-When the roof is exposed, moisture can infiltrate various parts of the structure, causing immediate and long-term issues.
+Rain during roof installation can lead to significant water damage, threatening your home’s structural integrity.
+If the roof is left exposed, moisture can penetrate various building components, causing both immediate and long-term issues.

 Exposed Roof Decking